Terms and Conditions of Service

 H. RECONNECT FEE FOR EXISTING MEMBER’S INACTIVE ACCOUNT

-If a member, who is current in his payments to the Cooperative, requests that his service be reconnected at a later time for either electric service or lighting service, a reconnect charge of $40.00 shall be paid during regular working hours (8:00 a.m. – 5:00 p.m.) excluding holidays and $100.00 outside those hours.
+If a member, who is current in their payments to the Cooperative, requests that their service be reconnected at a later time for either electric service or lighting service, The applicable fee as stated in the Rate Tariff will apply.
 Multiple reconnects for an applicant to be performed on the same day within a radius of five miles will be charged one reconnect fee.
-If such member shall have been current in the payment of his electric account for the preceding twelve months, then and in such event the security deposit shall be in the same amount as before the voluntary disconnection.
+If such member shall have been current in the payment of their electric account for the preceding twelve months, then and in such event the security deposit shall be in the same amount as before the voluntary disconnection.

 I. SECURITY DEPOSIT IS NOT ADVANCE PAYMENT OF ELECTRIC BILL

 Security deposits shall not be deemed as an advance payment of electric bills and are not to be applied to members’ accounts until service is discontinued.
-Where security deposits are required, connection or reconnection can be refused unless such security deposits are made in an amount as shall reasonably protect the Cooperative against loss considering the usage requirements of the service rendered.
+When security deposits are required, connection or reconnection can be refused unless such security deposits are made in an amount as shall reasonably protect the Cooperative against loss considering the usage requirements of the service rendered.
 If an account is closed, the deposit will be credited toward the final bill and any other outstanding balances with the Cooperative of the member.
-In the event that a balance remains on the account, SECO will begin collection activities (see Delinquent Accounts/ Collection Activities – 207.6 (C).
+In the event that a balance remains on the account, the Cooperative will begin Collection Activities (see Delinquent Accounts/ Collection Activities – 207.6 C).

-For the purposes of this policy, a member shall be considered “current in his payment” if his electric account does not appear on the cut-off list, if he has not been disconnected for non-payment, if he has not received an extension, if there has been no return checks, meter tampering or current diversion.
+For the purposes of this policy, a member shall be considered “current in their payment” if their electric account does not appear on the cut-off list, if their account has not been disconnected for non-payment, if they have not received an extension, if there has been no return checks, meter tampering or current diversion.

 K. REFUND/WAIVER OF DEPOSITS TO MEMBERS WITH ESTABLISHED CREDIT HISTORY

-Residential members may establish credit and receive a refund/waiver of their deposits by one of the following methods:
+Residential members may establish credit and receive a refund/waiver of their deposit(s).

-1. Once a member has maintained an active account with SECO for a period of twenty-four (24) months, with an established good payment history for twelve (12) consecutive months, the member may receive a refund of their deposits, upon request and verification through a credit reporting service.
-For deposit refund purposes, “good payment history” shall mean that during the past twelve (12) months the member has had no delinquent notices; no disconnects for non-payment; no dishonored checks; no incidents of meter tampering or current diversion; and no payment extensions.
+1. The Member must have maintained an active account with the Cooperative for a period of twenty-four (24) months, with an established excellent payment history and account record, the Member may receive a refund of their deposits, upon request and account review.
+For deposit refund purposes, “excellent payment history” shall mean that during the past twenty-four (24) months the member has had no delinquent notices; no disconnects for non-payment; no dishonored checks; no incidents of meter tampering or current diversion; and no payment extensions.

 Accounts that indicate substantial credit risk are not eligible for a deposit refund until their service is terminated or they no longer pose a substantial credit risk.